A physio clinic has gone from strength to strength after making energy efficiency changes to its new premises.

 Although there was some insulation in the roof, there was no insulation in the flat roof kitchen extension or under the suspended timber floors.
 Lighting throughout the properties was halogen pendant lighting and linear fluorescent.

-Gillian contacted Zero Waste Scotland’s Energy Efficiency Business Support Service for advice on what could be done to ensure the premises were energy efficient.
+Gillian contacted our team for advice on what could be done to ensure the premises were energy efficient.
 One of our experienced consultants visited and provided a free assessment with recommendations on the changes that could be made.

 Perth Physio was advised to: